pharo-project/pharo/doc/terseGuide.md

 x := 5.                                                     "assignment"
 x := y := z := 6.                                           "compound assignment"
 x := (y := 6) + 1.
-x := 'A1'. y := 'B2'. x become: y.                          "switch two objects"
-x := Object new.                                            "bind to allocated instance of a class" x := 123 class.                                             "discover the object class" x := Integer superclass.                                    "discover the superclass of a class" x := Object allInstances.                                   "get an array of all instances of a class" x := Integer allSuperclasses.                               "get all superclasses of a class" x := 1.2 hash.                                              "hash value for object"
+x := Set new.                                               "assign the newly created instance" x := 123 class.                                             "assign the object class" x := Integer superclass.                                    "assign the superclass of a class" x := Object allInstances.                                   "assign an array of all instances of a class" x := Integer allSuperclasses.                               "assign all superclasses of a class"
 ```

 ## Copy

 ```
-y := x copy.                                                "copy object" y := x shallowCopy.                                         "copy object (not overridden)" y := x deepCopy.                                            "copy object and instance vars" y := x veryDeepCopy.                                        "complete tree copy using a dictionary"
+y := x copy.                                                "copy object" y := x deepCopy.                                            "copy object and instance vars"
 ```

-## Constants
+## Literals

 ```
 | b |